-The SMC and UNDP through a comprehensive psycho-social training programme has trained about 155 Master Trainers, who can work closely with the City Administration during post disaster psycho-social recovery of affected communities.
-The detailed list of trained Master Trainers is at annexure 14.1.9.
+The SMC and UNDP through a comprehensive psycho-social training program have trained about 25 Master Trainers who can work closely with the City Administration during post disaster psychosocial recovery of affected communities post-disaster.
+The detailed list of trained Master Trainers is at Annexure 14.1.9.